 "Employer" means one who employs at least one employee, including, but not limited to, this State and its political subdivisions, a temporary services agency, an employment agency, or an employee organization.
+"Employer" does not include school districts organized under the School Code, park districts organized under the Park District Code, or any City of Chicago Sister Agency under the Chicago Minimum Wage and Paid Sick Leave Ordinance as of the effective date of this Act.

-"Family member" means a child, spouse, parent, or the child or parent of an employee's spouse.
+"Family member" means a child, spouse, parent, the child or parent of an employee's spouse, a sibling, grandparent, grandchild, or any other individual related by blood or whose close association with the employee is the equivalent of a family relationship.